-- Monitoring Fee: After project completion, all projects will be required to pay a monitoring fee as established by the Master Fee Schedule.
-Per the City of Oakland Master Fee Schedule 2016-2017, a \$140 per unit per year monitoring fee should be factored in to the annual operating budget. - Subordination Fee: \$1000 subordination fee if after project completion, the owner requests subordination of the City's Deed of Trust. - Modification Fee: \$1000 modification fee if after project completion, the owner requests modification of the City's Deed of Trust or Regulatory Agreement.
+• Monitoring Fee: After project completion, all projects will be required to pay a monitoring fee as established by the Master Fee Schedule.
+Per the City of Oakland Master Fee Schedule for 2019-2020, a \$140 per unit per year monitoring fee should be factored in to the annual operating budget.

+- Subordination Fee: \$1,400 subordination fee if after project completion, the owner requests subordination of the City's Deed of Trust. - Modification Fee: \$1,000 modification fee if after project completion, the owner requests modification of the City's Deed of Trust or Regulatory Agreement.

-• Resale Fee: \$500
+Resale Fee: \$895

-Assumption Fee: \$300
+• Assumption Fee: \$2,000